aminrj/aminrj.github.io/_posts/2024-01-17-kubernetes-security-logs-monitoring.md

 ### Power-up with Infrastructure as Code

-Since I already published and article on how to setup a similar monitoring stack, you can refer to my previous article for more details.
+Since I already published an article on how to setup a similar monitoring stack, you can refer to my previous article for more details.
 For now, just create this terraform file and run `terraform apply` in the same folder to do the trick: